automl/SMAC3/docs/2_package_overview.rst

 Features
 --------

-SMAC has following characteristics and capabilities:
+SMAC has the following characteristics and capabilities:

 Global Optimizer
     :term:`Bayesian Optimization` is used for sample-efficient optimization.